We curate the best clinical evidence to take athlete health and patient care to the next level.

 Rich’s research aims to develop clinically effective treatments for common running-related injuries, such as patellofemoral pain, Achilles tendon injuries, and bone stress injuries.

-He’s published 70 peer-reviewed papers on two populations: endurance runners and the military.
+He’s published 80 peer-reviewed papers on two populations: endurance runners and the military.
 Among his papers, Rich is the first author of the recent Patellofemoral Pain Clinical Practice Guideline.
 His research has been funded by the United States Department of Defense, the Foundation for Physical Therapy, and the Academy of Orthopaedic Physical Therapy.

 Rich and his work are regularly featured in mainstream publications, such as Runner’s World and Outside Magazine.

 He received his PhD in Biomechanics and Movement Science from the University of Delaware and his Master of Physical Therapy from Ohio University.
-In addition to Montana Running Lab, Rich is an Associate Professor in the School of Physical Therapy and Rehabilitation Science at the University of Montana.

 Elizabeth Willy